gjanco/mezmo-dd-marketplace/mainstorconcept_ziris/README.md

 ## Support

+Trial and licensed customers can get assistance by [requesting support](https://service.mainstorconcept.com/mscportal/login) or contacting us at [support@mainstorconcept.com](mailto:support@mainstorconcept.com).

-If you have any questions about z/IRIS, please open a [support request](https://service.mainstorconcept.com/mscportal/login) or contact us at [support@mainstorconcept.com](mailto:support@mainstorconcept.com).
+If you would like a demonstration of z/IRIS for your team or have questions about z/IRIS capabilities with Datadog, contact [ziris@mainstorconcept.com](mailto:ziris@mainstorconcept.com).

-If you want to schedule a demo, please contact [sales@mainstorconcept.com](mailto:sales@mainstorconcept.com).

-If you are looking for local support for the North American region, contact our partner [SEA- Software Engineering of America](mailto:support@seasoft.com) per mail or call (800) 272-7322.